basiljs/basiljs.github.io/reference/global/FORWARD.md

 ---
 layout: entry
 title: FORWARD
-codetitle: FORWARD()
+codetitle: FORWARD
 description: 'Used with arrange() to bring a page item one level forward in its layer.'
 category: global
-subcategory: null
+subcategory: Constants
 returns: null
 parameters: []
-kind: function
+kind: ""
 todo: null
 examples: []